Cloud Chi Studios Inc.

 B. When Jing is emitted, it is soft like a whip; the power strong and penetrating.

-D. Specializes in short and middle ranges.
+D. Specialises in short and middle ranges.

 2. Xingyiquan: